 Present Ability to Inflict Injury: The prosecution must prove that you had the present ability to inflict injury at the time of the offense.
 If a gun was not loaded, this could be a defense because you did not have the present ability to shoot someone at the time of the offense.

 How a Criminal Defense Attorney Can Help

 You can be convicted of this offense even if no one is injured.
-You can also end up with a “strike” under California’s “three strikes law.”
-This is why it is important to contact a qualified criminal defense attorney who understands how to defend you against an assault with a deadly weapon charge.
+You can also end up with a “strike” under California’s Three Strikes law.
+This is why it is important to contact a qualified criminal defense attorney who understands how to defend against an assault with a deadly weapon charge.